cdevents/spec/cloudevents-binding.md

    CloudEvents Binding for CDEvents
 ---
 -->
-# CloudEvents Binding for CDEvents - Draft
+# CloudEvents Binding for CDEvents

+__Note:__ This is an __unreleased__, work-in-progress version of the spec, and is being worked on by members of the CDEvents project.
+You are very welcome to [join the work and the discussions](https://github.com/cdevents)!

 ## Abstract